-Prior to having successful pregnancies, I delt with endometriosis, and if you know anything about that you know it can be hell.
+Before having successful pregnancies, I dealt with endometriosis, and if you know anything about that you know it can be hell.
 I had so many changes in my body which I knew were not right.
-I had to have excision surgeries in 2015 and 2016 to have tissue removed, but once the dust settled, I didn't really seek help getting pregnant.
+I had to have excision surgeries in 2015 and 2016 to have the tissue removed, but once the dust settled, I didn't seek help getting pregnant.
 The focus for me was regaining my health, changing my diet, my eating habits, working out and going to counselling.
 Let's be honest, dealing with pregnancy loss and chronic illness, it takes a toll on your mentally and physically.